Last Updated on April 28, 2023 by Dr Gustavo Assatourians DDS

 3. Osteoporosis: This bone-weakening disease is related to periodontal bone loss and tooth loss.
 Certain medications used to treat osteoporosis carry a small risk of damage to the jawbones.
 It is also of particular caution if the patient requires invasive treatments such as tooth extractions while taking their medication.

 4. Alzheimer’s disease: Worsening oral health is seen as Alzheimer’s disease progresses.

 5. Medications taken for other conditions can cause dry mouth, increasing the risk of tooth decay, thrush, and other oral infections.
 Vitamin deficiencies can have serious effects on the mouth and teeth.
 Tobacco use and poor eating habits can affect the mouth and face.

 To protect your oral health, Channel Islands Family Dental recommends practicing good oral hygiene daily.

-- Use a mouthwash to remove food particles that remain after brushing and flossing.
+3. Use mouthwash to remove food particles that remain after brushing and flossing.

-If you have any questions about this or other topics, you can contact us at Channel Islands Family Dental as well as our Facebook page.
-We look forward to your visit and will make a timely diagnosis.
-Our dentists in Oxnard, Santa Paula, Ventura, and Port Hueneme will be able to guide you towards the best treatment to take care of your health and return your best smile.
+If you have any questions about how dental health affects overall health or other topics, you can contact us at Channel Islands Family Dental as well as our page on Facebook.
+We look forward to your visit and we will make a timely diagnosis.
+Our dentists in Oxnard, Santa Paula, Ventura, Newbury Park, and Port Hueneme will be able to guide you toward the best treatment to take care of your health and give you back your best smile.